Bolivia import Statistics

 China holds a significant role as the largest import partner of the country in terms of goods imports and import share.

-Petroleum oil and waste oil are the biggest import commodities of the country, playing a vital role in its economy.
+Mineral fuels and oils are the biggest import commodities of the country, playing a vital role in its economy.

 import

-In 2022, Bolivia witnessed a range of significant imports that played a vital role in its economy.
-The top 10 imports of Bolivia in 2022 encompassed a diverse array of goods including mineral oils, vehicles, pharmaceuticals, and more.
-The top 10 imports of Bolivia in 2022 according to its import data are:
+In 2023, Bolivia witnessed a range of significant imports that played a vital role in its economy.
+The top 10 imports of Bolivia in 2023 encompassed a diverse array of goods including mineral oils, vehicles, pharmaceuticals, and more.
+The top 10 imports of Bolivia in 2023 according to the Bolivia customs data and Bolivia import shipment data are:

 • Partners

 As for Bolivia's import partners, the country formed strong economic ties with several nations.
 China emerged as Bolivia's main import partner, with a mutually beneficial exchange of goods between the two countries.
 Brazil also played a pivotal role, ranking second among Bolivia's top import partners.
-Bolivia’s top 10 Import Partners in 2022 include:
+Bolivia’s top 10 Import Partners in 2023 based on the Bolivia customs data and Bolivia import statistics include:

 Value In Percentage(%)